Pere Marsili

 Pere Marsili (also known as Peter Marsili) was a Dominican friar, chronicler, translator, and royal ambassador during the 13th and 14th centuries.
-In 1314 King James II of Aragon ordered him to make a Latin adaptation of a now-lost autobiography of James I of Aragon, the Llibre dels feyts.
+In 1314 King James II of Aragon ordered him to make a Latin adaptation of the autobiography of James I of Aragon, the Llibre dels feyts.
 The Catalan language original famously recounted the heroics of James I, known as the "Conqueror," and was a project in which the King himself had reputedly been involved.
 Marsili completed the four-part work in 1322 and titled it Commentarioum de gestis Regis Jacobi primi or Commentary on the Deeds of King James I (at times called the Liber gestorum or Book of Deeds, in reference to the original).
 Some historians believe he may also have written other extant works traditionally ascribed to a Pere Martell.